 A book worth looking at in time management is the 7 Habits of Highly Effective People by Stephen Covey.
 He takes a holistic approach to the subject.
 One of the interesting parts of the book for me is where he talks about different centers people have for their lives: work, money, belongings, spouse, children, self, enemies, etc. Then, as an alternative, he recommends centering your life around time-honored principles, found in every culture and religion.

 Personally, this makes a lot of sense to me, but I choose to center my life around God as I understand Him.
 The Codependents Anonymous Big Book suggests this, putting your relationship with God before all other relationships.
-In the Appendix of the book Divine Therapy, there is a table contrasting the ego-centered personality, and the God-centered personality.
-Even though the rest of the book is just as good, I would buy Divine Therapy just for those few pages of the appendix, because contrasting those types has been so helpful to me.
+This webpage shows the difference between the ego-centered personality and the God-centered personality.
+This table is also included in the appendix of the book Divine Therapy, which I have recorded parts of.

 Covey’s book also advocates writing a mission for your life, as well as a mission for each one of the roles you play in life.
 Time management then comes down to working on a weekend day to set up your tasks for each one of your roles.
 I have never used this method, partly because I have never worn more than a few hats in life.
 This kind of approach seems more worthwhile when you are higher up the hierarchy and making decisions regarding your roles.
 When you are lower down the totem pole like I often have been, you have less and less opportunity to make decisions, and most of your time is obeying orders or following instructions.
 Because of this, Allen’s Getting Things Done system is more useful to me.